-1.7.3 THE PREMIUM CLOSING EVENT
+1.6.3 THE PREMIUM CLOSING EVENT

-The 11th PREMIUM programme ends with a very festive Closing Event for all students, project mentors, competence coaches, and clients.
-This festive Closing Event aims to provide students with that last extra boost to help kick-start their professional careers upon graduating and festively close PREMIUM together with all the participating students, clients, mentors and coaches.
+The PREMIUM programme ends with a very festive Closing Event for all students, project mentors, competence coaches, and clients.
+This festive Closing Event aims to provide students with an opportunity to share their projects' results with the community, and to festively close PREMIUM.